synycboom/algorand-notification/README.md

 ## Configuration
 Both monitor and server commands accept configuration file via `--config` or `-c` flag.
 - `redis_host` and `redis_password`: Redis host/password are set to support running in Docker, so if these services are running in standalone, they need to be set correctly.
-- `start_round`: is the start round for fetching blocks, and it should be set as latest as possible.
+- `start_round`: is the start round for fetching blocks, and it should be set as `"latest"` to start with the latest round.
 - `fetcher_rps`: defines maximum RPS for fetching blocks.

 ## API Usage